omsai/journals/README.md

-Quick Journals
+Andor Journals
 ==============
-Read online documentation and working Journal code.
-The design decision process is explained for building more complex journal macros or improving these sets.
+Documentation and source code of journals for streamlining control of Andor
+hardware: FRAPPA, Mosaic, Micropoint, Laser Combiner

 Journals, being XML based, are not human-readable outside of Metamorph.
-The parser `doc_jnl.py` generates Python-like source code from the XML for each directory's README.
+To work around this the `doc_jnl.py` generates Python-like source code from the XML for each directory's README.

 Installation
 ------------